How Much Compensation Can I Claim For An Ear Injury?

-If you’re unsuccessful in your claim, then we won’t ask you to pay anything towards the solicitor’s fees.
+If you’re unsuccessful in your claim, we won’t ask you to pay anything to the solicitor’s fees.
 If your claim is successful, then we’ll take a “success fee” from your compensation amount to cover the costs.
 Don’t worry- this fee is legally capped, and we’ll always discuss with you beforehand what percentage of the compensation we’ll deduct in the event of a successful claim.

 If you’d like to know more about what can be included in ear injury claims, then you’ll find our next section of interest.

 When you make a claim for personal injury after damage to your ear, the compensation you receive will cover two different types of damages: general damages and special damages.

 The general damages part of your claim will be based on your injuries themselves.
 Through general damages, you’ll be compensated for the pain and suffering that you’ve experienced as a result of your injuries.